 I'm computer science graduate student at New York University, Courant.
-I completed my bachelor's from Delhi Technological University in New Delhi.My interests span machine learning, computer vision, robotics, and large language models, with a focus on chain-of-thought reasoning and on building reliable, interpretable decision-making reasoning systems across modalities
+I completed my bachelor's from Delhi Technological University in New Delhi.
+My interests span computer vision, robotics, bayesian machine learning, and reinforcement learning, with a focus on dexterous manipulation and building reliable, interpretable decision-making systems across modalities.

 A survey of Social Mini-Games in multi-robot navigation, proposing a unified taxonomy and evaluation framework to classify existing methods and guide future research.